sandstorm-io/sandstorm/docs/administering/active-directory.md

 ### Part 2: Extract your certificate

 - Open the AD FS management UI.
+In the left sidebar, browse to: "Service > Certificates".

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/windows-server-ad-config/17.png)

-- In the left sidebar, browse to: "Service > Certificates"
+- Click on the certificate under "Token-signing" to select it.

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/windows-server-ad-config/18.png)

-- Right-click on the certificate under "Token-signing", and choose "View Certificate..."
+- Click "View Certificate..."
+In the Certificate dialog, go to the "Details" tab.

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/windows-server-ad-config/19.png)

-- In the Certificate dialog, go to the "Details" tab.
-Click "Copy to File..."
+- In the "Details" tab, click "Copy to File..."

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/windows-server-ad-config/20.png)